A Year on the Slopes: Life as an Austrian Ski Instructor

 As ski resorts across Europe start recruiting for the upcoming season, we sit down to speak with the incredible Lily Armer about what it's like to work on the slopes, her experiences living away from home, and the importance of skiing to Austrian culture.

 Starting from the beginning Lily, what can you tell us about your earliest skiing memory?

-"My earliest skiing memory is from my first skiing holiday to Norway when I was 6.
+"My earliest skiing memory is from a holiday in Norway when I was 6.
 After a fairly successful day of learning how to do ‘pizza’ turns, I realised I had forgotten how to stop.
 As I approached the lift queue with increasing speed, I accepted my fate and chose to sacrifice some poor guy waiting as my crashmat!
 Needless to say, I never forgot how to stop again!"